gregjarrett-0/waffles/docs/CODING_STYLE.md

-# Waffles Coding Style Guidelines
+# Waffles coding style guidelines

 ℹ️ Below are a handful of simple rules to adhere to when developing for **Waffles**, for those that ESLint / Prettier won't handle.